Quick summary: When does male hair loss start?

 While there is no definitive way to prevent male hair loss, several approaches can help maintain hair health and slow down hair thinning:

-• Manage stress levels: Chronic stress can disrupt your hair’s growth cycle, leading to increased shedding.
-Practicing stress management techniques such as mindfulness, meditation, or regular physical exercise can promote hair health.
+- Manage stress levels: Chronic stress can disrupt your hair’s growth cycle, leading to increased shedding.
+Practising stress management techniques such as mindfulness, meditation, or regular physical exercise can promote hair health.

-• Use mild hair care products: Opt for shampoos and conditioners that are gentle on your scalp, free from sulfates, and designed for hair health.
-Avoid products with harsh chemicals that may strip natural oils from your hair.
+- Use mild hair care products: Opt for shampoos and conditioners that are gentle on your scalp, free from sulfates, and designed for hair health.
+Avoid products with harsh chemicals that may strip your hair of its natural oils.

 What can you do about male hair loss?